This week's earnings reports will help investors prepare for their 2022 playbooks - ExBulletin

 In the past few weeks of trading, the tech sector has fallen 4.7%, while energy is up 11% and financials is up 5.4%.

-Especially given the valuations of certain technologies, there’s not much room for error here, said Linda Bakhshian, senior portfolio manager at Federated Hermes who focuses on value-style stocks.
-So we really need these margins and their feedback to support continued performance through 2022.
+Especially given the valuations of some technologies, there’s not much room for error here, ”said Linda Bakhshian, senior portfolio manager at Federated Hermes who focuses on value-style stocks.
+So we really need those margins to materialize. and their comments to support continued performance through 2022. “

 Sources